 Treatment of forfeited FSS escrow account funds.
-FSS escrow account funds forfeited by the FSS family (if any) will be used to support the ITSP goals of the FSS participants in good standing.
-Upon written request from a family, the FSS Coordinator and Housing Program Manager Belmont will consider the available funds and make a determination.
+FSS escrow account funds forfeited by the FSS family (if any) will be used to support the ITSP goals of FSS participants in good standing.
+Upon written request from a family, the FSS Coordinator, a Housing Program Manager and a member of the PCC will consider the available funds and make a determination.